Are you looking for a great combination air & magnetic rowing machine?

 We call this “variable” resistance because the faster you row, the more resistance you create!

-Magnetic resistance works a bit different.
+Magnetic resistance works a bit differently.
 First, you set the resistance level, which determines how close a magnet is to the flywheel (which is lined with metal).
 The magnet reacts with the metal on the flywheel to create the resistance.

-When you increase the resistance, you move the magnet closer to the flywheel, and create stronger resistance.
+When you increase the resistance, you move the magnet closer to the flywheel and create stronger resistance.
 This is why we call it “adjustable” resistance.

 Here is a great video to visually show how magnetic resistance operates:

-Air & Magnetic Resistance Benefits
+Air and Magnetic Resistance Benefits

 Once you learn about how air and magnetic resistance work, you can visualize how they can work together!